 Here, students participate in their own dance classes in the state of the art dance studios, watch Ballet Ireland‘s dancers at their daily training and rehearsal, get to meet and chat with the dancers and choreographers.
 They also see the other work taking place in the building where they are able to witness the many diverse dance styles practised on a daily basis by practitioners from across the sector.

-Gain an insight into the programme in this programme you can watch this piece done by the Journal.ie:
+Gain an insight into the programme by reading this featured article in the Journal.ie:

 ‘Stephen is giving weekly workshops to our first class children who look forward with enthusiasm to the weekly sessions.
 The class teachers are delighted with the programme which integrates with several aspects of the curriculum.
 We hope that Stephen will be available to offer our future first class children the same opportunity next year and beyond.’